 Your visit will run more smoothly with the free My Mobile Plains mobile app, available for iOS and Android.

-L’Îlot des Palais is a brand new immersive exhibition is taking shape in the 18th century vaults of one of Québec’s most archeologically significant historic sites.
+L’Îlot des Palais is an immersive exhibition taking shape in the 18th century vaults of one of Québec’s most archeologically significant historic sites.

 Through technology, you will be transported back in time to the once-bustling area that was home to Jean Talon’s brewery, the Intendant’s Palace, the King’s prisons and stores, and the Boswell brewery—with hi-tech ground mapping, projections, and 3D reconstructions that illuminate the history of the site from the 14th century to the present day.